stay firesafe

 Neighbors working together for practical wildfire readiness

-We share simple, easy-to-understand guidance so residents and property owners know what to do before fire season.
+Practical resources so residents and property owners know what to do.

 Fuel Reduction

-We help organize local efforts like clearing brush and chipping days to reduce fire risk around homes and roads.
+Organize local efforts like brush clearing and chipping days to reduce buildup and lower fire risk across the canyon and throughout the year.

-We help neighbors think through access, communication, and what to do if evacuation becomes necessary.
+How to prepare and think through access, communication... what to expect if evacuation becomes necessary.

 Evacuation Readiness